Midlife is a threshold.

 North of Knowing

-For those in the second half of life who feel something shifting inside.
+For anyone in the second half of life who feels something shifting inside.

 You may have lived a lot—or feel like you missed out on things that mattered.